Handbook Menu

 6.1 Journals

-The Law School has four student-edited law journals: The Chicago Journal of International Law, The Legal Forum, The University of Chicago Business Law Review, and The University of Chicago Law Review.
-More than 100 students from each class participate on a journal, and students selected for the journals should expect to start working on their comments the summer that they join.
-Each year, the student-edited law journals hold a series of meetings for 1L students to discuss the ways students can join a journal and to hear tips about how to compete.
-Students may participate in a writing competition right after their 1L exams in June.
-Students also may join the staff during their second or third years by completing a publishable comment through the Topic Access program.
+Each year, the journals hold a series of meetings for 1L students to discuss the ways students can join as staff members and to hear tips about how to compete.
+There are two ways to join.
+Students may participate in a writing competition right after their final 1L exam in June.
+Students also may join by completing a publishable comment through the Topic Access program.

 The Chicago Journal of International Law